bradrees/BomFetcher/README.md

 BomFetcher
 ==========

-A site for fetching radar information from the Bureau of Meteorology, Australia, and presenting it in a JSON or XML format.
+A RoR site for fetching radar information from the Bureau of Meteorology, Australia, and presenting it in a JSON or HTML format.

+This site is currently hosted at: [http://bomradar.heroku.com](http://bomradar.heroku.com)

+Please let me know if you start using this feed, just in case I decide to change the format, urls etc.